UtrechtUniversity/msl_api/api.md

 # EPOS MSL API
 The EPOS MSL API offers access to data available within our CKAN portal.
 This document describes the API per available endpoint.
-A Postman collection file is available [here](../master/MSL%20API.postman_collection.json).
+ A Hoppscotch collection file is available [here](./docs/api/hoppscotch/collections/MSL%20API.json).

 ## Available resources
 The API offers 5 domain specific endpoints and 1 endpoint offering access to all data-publications available.
 All data is open accessible, no authorization is required.